Kazanz/NBA_PBP/README.md

 *Note: This still does not acquire players minutes at that point in the game so the uPER is not quite accurate.
 I need a slightly more complicated algorithm to extract that info from the play-by-play but it shouldn't take more than a couple hours.*

+### Debuggging

+See what plays are being skipped by the script.

+`python playbyplay.py debug`